 model.deleteCustomer(customerToDelete)

-to remove the customer from the catalog.CommandResult
+to remove the customer from the address book.CommandResult

 with a success message.NOTE: CafeConnect only allows deleting customers by index.
 Once a customer is deleted, they cannot be recovered unless added again manually.